-1. Allegations of Attorney Misconduct
+1. Attorney Misconduct

-a) Referral for Investigation Allegations of Misconduct
+a) Allegations of Misconduct

 If allegations of misconduct which, if substantiated, would warrant discipline of an attorney, come to the attention of a judge of this Court, the judge may refer the matter to the Court's Disciplinary and Admissions Committee.
-Upon referral, the Disciplinary and Admissions Committee may either (1) conduct its own investigation or (2) If the Disciplinary and Admissions Committee determines that further investigation is necessary, it may decline to take action and instead refer the matter to either the Maryland Attorney Grievance Commission, or the state bar authority serving as the basis for the attorney-respondent's membership in this Court's Bar.
+Upon referral, the Disciplinary and Admissions Committee may either (1) conduct its own investigation or (2) it may decline to take action and instead refer the matter to either the Maryland Attorney Grievance Commission, or the state bar authority serving as the basis for the attorney-respondent's membership in this Court's Bar.
 If after its initial review, the Disciplinary and Admissions Committee finds that further investigation is necessary, it may recommend to the Court the appointment of an attorney-investigator as provided for in L.R.
 705.1.b.
 If the Disciplinary and Admissions Committee finds no reasonable basis for additional investigation, it may recommend to the Court either (1) the initiation of formal proceedings under L.R.
 705.1.c or (2) the imposition of a warning, conditional diversion agreement, or additional conditions as permitted by L.R.
 705.1.h.
 If the Disciplinary and Admissions Committee finds no basis for discipline, it may dismiss the matter and advise the attorney-respondent by letter.
-Alternatively, the Court, upon the recommendation of the Disciplinary and Admissions Committee, may appoint one or more members of the Bar of the Court as attorney-investigators to conduct the investigation.
-Notice of any such appointment shall be given to the attorney-respondent, and the attorney-respondent may move to disqualify any appointed attorney-investigator within fourteen (14) days of mailing the notice of appointment to the attorney-respondent's address on file with the Clerk's Office.

-b) Recommendation by Appointment of Attorney-Investigator
+b) Appointment of Attorney-Investigator

 The Court, upon the recommendation of the Disciplinary and Admissions Committee, may appoint one or more members of the Bar of the Court as attorney-investigators to conduct the investigation.
 Notice of any such appointment shall be given to the attorney-respondent, and the attorney-respondent may move to disqualify any appointed attorney-investigator within fourteen (14) days of mailing the notice of appointment to the attorney-respondent's address on file with the Clerk's Office.
 After the conclusion of the investigation, the attorney-investigator(s) shall submit to the Disciplinary and Admissions Committee a report and recommendation that a formal proceeding be held or that the matter be disposed of by dismissal, warning, deferral, or otherwise.
 Upon review of the attorney-investigator's report and recommendation, the Disciplinary and Admissions Committee shall recommend to the Court whether to (1) initiate formal proceedings under L.R.
 705.1.c; (2) impose a warning, conditional diversion agreement, or additional conditions as permitted by L.R.
-705.1.h.; or (3) dismiss the matter and advise the attorney-respondent and attorney-investigator by letter. or (2) impose a warning, with or without conditions, in lieu of sanction as permitted under L.R.
-705.1.h.
+705.1.h.; or (3) dismiss the matter and advise the attorney-respondent and attorney-investigator by letter.